wp-plugins/easy-content-adder/readme.txt

 3. Configure the plugin by going to the Settings > Easy Content Adder link that appears in your admin menu

 == Changelog ==

+= 1.0.2 =
+* Added conditionals to ensure the added content does not show on blog feed pages

 = 1.0.1 =
 * Fixed bug causing custom post types to not register.